Last Updated on

 Also, it's certainly not a bad idea to throw in some huge salads with dark leafy greens to get your vitamin K, vitamin A, calcium and so on.

 Looking for more meal ideas?
 Check out this video by Brian Turner:

 If you want to supposedly 'stoke the metabolic fire' and get rid of more fat, then you should eat multiple smaller meals throughout the day.
 Additionally, the constant influx of protein would keep muscle growth at full capacity at all times.

-Now, I don’t want to burst any bubbles, but this is a bit of an unreliable way of thinking about this.
+Now, I don’t want to burst any bubble, but this is a bit unreliable if you think about vegan diet this way.
 Turns out, it doesn’t matter how frequently you eat, whether it’s 1 meal a day or 7 - the difference is negligible.
 As a result, you should eat at a frequency that suits you and your habits.

 Can’t get enough calories in when you’re bulking up?

 Consider starting the day with a large breakfast and then eating 4 or 5 smaller meals throughout the day.
 Or, incorporate vegan mass gainers into your diet

 Can’t keep the calories down when you’re shredding?

 Perhaps try out intermittent fasting - this is when you eat solely during a 6-8 hour window, leaving you with about 2 or 3 meals each day if you plan carefully.